 Broadly speaking, trended data spotlights both consistent behavior and whether certain activity is unusual.
 Regarding the latter, sudden changes in a person’s credit history will have less effect on their FICO score.
 The goal is to allow lenders to make more predictive offers, which could reduce defaults on credit accounts.
 Furthermore, by preventing borrowers from taking on loans they can’t afford to pay back, it could massively reduce payment stress.

 By providing a more precise and pertinent picture of how a person makes financial decisions over time, trended data is changing the way credit scores and lending decisions are reached.
 The conventional financial wisdom still applies (e.g., pay on time and keep a low credit utilization ratio).
 The difference is the extent at which certain habits leave their mark and how improved trends are rewarded (while poor trends are penalized).
-If you’re a consumer that’s trending up, it could help build your credit score and improve your chance of approval for a personal loan.
+If you’re a consumer that’s trending up, it could help build your credit score and improve your chance of approval for a (link: /products/loans text: personal loan).